OrensteinLab/CROP/README.md

 ## Introduction

 CROP is the first end-to-end architecture for CRISPR-Cas9 repair-outcome prediction that learns biological repair logic directly from target sequences across multiple datasets simultaneously.
-CROP's output is the shift in sequence length following the repair (Δlength).
+CROP's output is the distribution of shifts in sequence length following the repair (Δlength), and the frameshift-rate.

 ## Getting Started